github/codeql/cpp/ql/lib/change-notes/2024-11-18-throwing-functions.md

 ---
-category: minorAnalysis
+category: deprecated
 ---
-* Removed NonThrowing.qll.
-Throwing meta-data now part of Throwing.qll.
-Updated models and IR to use the new Throwing library and predicates.
+* The `NonThrowing` class (`semmle.code.cpp.models.interfaces.NonThrowing`) has been deprecated.
+Please use the `NonThrowing` class from `semmle.code.cpp.models.interfaces.Throwing` instead.